 The existing ducting you see here is completely removed and replaced with energy efficient, clean flex duct which is sealed at the bottom and at the top of the new adjustable roof stand.

 These are the new insulated, efficient supply and return ducts that replaces what you have now.
-In most tract homes, the original ducts are not of sufficient size to adequately move the air and typically we upsize these to insure you new heat pump will be operating at maximum efficiency.
+In homes, the original ducts are not of sufficient size to adequately move the air and typically we upsize these to insure you new heat pump will be operating at maximum efficiency (done right the second time).

 The highly reflective outer duct cover you see here is very resistant to the infrared heat found in Arizona attics.
+We also wrap these and all exposed ducts with our patented Thermal Control Membrane .
 This means while the unit is off the air inside the ducting stays cooler in the summer and warmer during cold winter nights thus making the entire system more efficient.
 Most companies replacing heat pumps do not address these ducts and only change the elbow on the roof and add the new heat pump.
-Existing duct leaks and problems in the attic are typically not addressed as it's more work and less profit.
+Most every a/c company changing a heat pump ignores existing duct leaks and problems in the attic are typically not addressed as it's more work, more parts and less profit.

 This shows the new ducting sealed into the adjustable roof stand.
 Waterproof, no fiberglass to breath, new larger supply and return ducts and no leaks.